 ALS is complicated, both in disease pathogenesis and genetics.
 ALS has two licensed treatments, suboptimal bioassays, frustrating animal models, and 20 years of failed clinical trials.
 Urgent needs to evaluate potential treatments are biomarkers and disease models.

 The phenomena of muscle wasting in ALS is a process of neurogenic muscle atrophy instigated by neurodegeneration, a direct effect of disconnecting (die-back) neurons from the muscles they control.
-There are pathways that are down-regulated in atrophied muscles, one significat pathway is PI3K/Akt.
+There are pathways that are down-regulated in atrophied muscles, one significate pathway is PI3K/Akt.
 The role of a key modulator protein (CTMP) was identified, CTMP decreases PI3K/Akt signaling.
 Inhibiting CTMP in post-sciatic nerve injury and in knock-out mouse models restores muscle mass.
 Understanding these associations may lead to new therapies for ALS patients.
-An additional finding in this novel research is that atropy and cell degredation markers can be measured and monitored.
+An additional finding in this novel research is that atrophy and cell degradation markers can be measured and monitored.
 It is yet to be determined if these cytokines could be used as biomarkers for disease, we remain hopeful.

 Another approach to providing ALS treatments is investigating combinations of treatments that are already licensed for neurodegenerative diseases and finding a synergetic combination could change lives.
 An example is phenylbutyrate and TUDCA, this combination is being tested in a clinical trial with promising results.
 It took two college students, not intrenched in the ALS information silo, to come up with the idea.
-Synergistic combination therapy is a good approach and one we are funding.
+Synergistic combination therapy is a possible approach and one NDR is funding.
 There are some treatments that are mildly beneficial, Riluzole and Edavarone, that could be modified to exert a greater effect.
 This is another idea and a project NDR is funding.

 It is vitally important to find biomarkers to diagnose the disease processes present in ALS because the pathology changes over time.
 ALS is a spectrum of pathologies and giving the clinician the tools to identify real time disease would alter their approach to an individual’s treatment.
 We support a laboratory that is looking at markers for stressed tissue, altered fat metabolism, and immune check point signaling.
 Another research path to identify biomarkers is metabolomics.
 Metabolomics is the study of the chemical processes involving metabolites.
 Metabolites are small molecule substrates, intermediates, and products of cell metabolism.
 As we identify biomarkers it will be important to translate them into a test format and put a kit in the doctor’s office.
-We have a project funded with that goal in mind, it’s called wax-on-paper biosensing chip technology.

 As we try and pin-point measurable factors that can give us a clue to the disease process, it may be as important to know how pathways are down regulated.
 What are these processes that are no longer available to the body to maintain homeostasis?
 Are the loss of functional pathways as important as pathways that are running at high gear?
 Inflammation is an example.
 We already mentioned the down regulation of PI3K/Akt by CTMP and inhibiting CTMP could be therapeutic.
 Are there other molecules that significantly inhibit pathways that become pathologic in ALS, when compared to the healthy person?
 Are the inhibited pathways just a matter of control points or is the DNA inhibited by epigenetic mechanisms?
 We are well underway in this type of analysis and will report the findings as soon as we have something.